International 3000 and 3900: 3900

 Introduced as the replacement for the long-running International Harvester 1853FC forward-control chassis, the 3900 was first produced in 1990.
 Along with its IHC predecessor, many body manufacturers sourced the 3900 as the replacement for the discontinued General Motors S7 and Asia-Smith Motors forward-control chassis.
 By the mid-1990s, Navistar subsidiary AmTran became the sole user of the 3900.
 The FE was redesigned for the 1999 model year.
 The warning light caps and the back were redesigned after AmTran renamed themselves to IC Bus in 2003.
 It would later also be updated in 2008.
-In 2010, production of front-engine bus chassis was discontinued.
+In 2010, production of the 3900 was discontinued.

-Unlike the rear-engined 3000, all 3900 chassis were powered by inline 6 engines, all of which were variations of the DT engine family due to its design.
+All 3900 chassis were powered by variations of the DT engine family, those being the DT466 and MaxxForce DT.

 Powertrain

-While a separate chassis instead of a cowled chassis, the 3900/3000 maintained mechanical commonality with the 3800 conventional.
+While a stripped chassis instead of a cowled chassis, the 3900/3000 maintained mechanical commonality with the 3800 conventional.
 This included shared powertrain and suspension components, while interior parts included Navistar instrument panels and steering columns.
 The 3800 itself was based on the International 4700/4900.

 As Navistar abandoned its use of MaxxForce engines (due to the use of EGR emissions treatment systems), the company announced that the MaxxForce DT was replaced by the Cummins L9 for 2017 production.